Ten Thoughts to Encourage Others:

 - Even when others let me down or they know I know they “dropped the ball” I don’t tell them so, I usually pick the ball up for them.

-- It is amazing the long-term results this can have in encouraging someone.
+- It is incredible the long-term results this can have in encouraging someone.

 - Have you ever experienced the magic of a simple smile?